lithops-cloud/lithops/config/compute/openwhisk.md

         NAMESPACE=guest
         ```

-        Copy all the values into the cloudbutton config file as:
+        Copy all the values into the lithops config file as:

         ```yaml
-        lithops:
-            compute_backend: openwhisk

         openwhisk:
             endpoint    : https://192.168.1.30
             namespace   : guest